GhostManager/Ghostwriter_CLI/README.md

   ghostwriter-cli [command]

 Available Commands:
-  backup      Creates a backup of the PostgreSQL database completion  Generate the autocompletion script for the specified shell config      Display or adjust the configuration containers  Manage Ghostwriter containers with subcommands down        Shortcut for `containers down` gencert     Create a new SSL/TLS certificate and DH param file for the Nginx web server healthcheck Check the health of Ghostwriter's services help        Help about any command install     Builds containers and performs first-time setup of Ghostwriter logs        Fetch logs for Ghostwriter services pg-upgrade  Upgrades the PostgreSQL database restore     Restores the specified PostgreSQL database backup running     Print a list of running Ghostwriter services tagcleanup  Run Django's tag cleanup commands to deduplicate tags and remove orphaned tags test        Runs Ghostwriter's unit tests in the development environment uninstall   Remove all Ghostwriter containers, images, and volume data up          Shortcut for `containers up` update      Displays version information for Ghostwriter version     Displays Ghostwriter CLI's version information
+  backup       Creates a backup of the PostgreSQL database completion   Generate the autocompletion script for the specified shell config       Display or adjust the configuration containers   Manage Ghostwriter containers with subcommands down         Shortcut for `containers down` gencert      Create a new SSL/TLS certificate and DH param file for the Nginx web server healthcheck  Check the health of Ghostwriter's services help         Help about any command install      Builds containers and performs first-time setup of Ghostwriter logs         Fetch logs for Ghostwriter services migrate_totp Migrate TOTP secrets and migration codes from Ghostwriter <=v6 to v6.1+ pg-upgrade   Upgrades the PostgreSQL database restore      Restores the specified PostgreSQL database backup running      Print a list of running Ghostwriter services tagcleanup   Run Django's tag cleanup commands to deduplicate tags and remove orphaned tags test         Runs Ghostwriter's unit tests in the development environment uninstall    Remove all Ghostwriter containers, images, and volume data up           Shortcut for `containers up` update       Displays version information for Ghostwriter version      Displays Ghostwriter CLI's version information

 Flags:
       --dev    Target the development environment for "install" and "containers" commands.